trdroid/iOS-Swift-Examples/_misc/ButtonInteraction/README.md

 * declare an <b>outlet</b> property in the controller class
 * connect the outlet property to the object in the storyboard or nib file

+<b> Triggering special methods on UI interaction </b>

+UI objects in the storyboard or nib file can be setup to respond to events with event handlers known as <b>action methods or actions</b>, which are defined as special methods in the controller class.